How To Get On Spotify Playlists (2023)

 Create Your Own Playlists

-Creating and promoting your own playlists, featuring other similar artists and putting some of your songs here and there, can also drive the algorithm in your favor.
+Creating and promoting your own playlists, featuring other similar artists, and putting some of your songs here and there can also drive the algorithm in your favor.

 By involving other artists in the process, your playlists will be shared by more people on social media.
-This way, streams will increase and it may help your ‘rankings’!
+This way, streams will increase, and it may help your ‘rankings’!

 3. Independent curators

-If you apply the last piece of advice highlighted in the previous paragraph, you’ll become an independent playlists curator.
+If you apply the last piece of advice highlighted in the previous paragraph, you’ll become an independent playlist curator.
+Guess what?
+There are tons more out there you can get in touch with.

 A lot of independent musicians adopt this strategy to increase their own Spotify presence.
 Find the ones right for your niche and ask them to include your songs in their playlists.
-Maybe help them in return, by including their songs in the ones you create and voilà: you’ll have instantly increased the chances to build a bigger audience on Spotify.
+Maybe help them in return by including their songs in the ones you create, and voilà: you’ll have instantly increased the chances to build a bigger audience on Spotify.

 Regular users often create Spotify playlists too.
 Local radio stations, blogs, music journalists, and anyone involved in the industry may also include their favorite tracks or the songs they have recently featured in specific playlists.